 The problem starts between birth and about age 7.
 Your child may not even know that they are using only one eye.
 Ignoring the images from the weak eye is an automatic response.
 Your child has no control over it.

 Early treatment usually can reverse amblyopia.
 The younger your child is when treatment starts, the more likely your child is to have good vision.

 Any condition that prevents your child's eyes from forming a clear, focused image or that prevents the normal use of one or both eyes can cause amblyopia.
 It may happen when:

 - The eyes do not focus on the same object.
 This is called strabismus.
-For example, one eye may point straight while the other looks in another direction.
-This sends two different images to the brain.
-In a young child who has strabismus, the brain chooses to receive the images from only one eye.
+When this happens, the brain chooses to receive the images from only one eye.